Meeex2/cuda/README.md

 ### Future Work
 - Optimize the CUDA kernel for better performance.
 - Explore other activation functions and their CUDA implementations.
-- Investigate the impact of Smooth SwiGLU on different neural network architectures.
 - Validate the implementation with larger datasets and different parameters.